-FSANZ undertook a safety assessment (SD1) and concluded there are no public health and safety concerns associated with permitting the proposed use of this protein engineered variant of subtilisin from a genetically modified B. subtillis as a processing aid for hydrolysing proteins in foods containing protein
+The safety assessment (SD1) concluded there are no public health and safety concerns with permitting the use of triacylglycerol lipase from genetically modified T. reesei as a processing aid.

-2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices
+2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices.